COSIMA/cosima-recipes/paper/paper.md

 The COSIMA Cookbook is deliberately organized using a gastronomy theme to help users quickly understand and navigate the website.
 "Cooking Tutorials" refers to tutorials that teach generic, transferable techniques for handling ocean--sea ice model output.
-These tutorials give the users the basis for understanding the analysis examples the follow.
+These tutorials give the users the foundations for understanding the analysis done in the examples.
 Then comes the main part of any cookbook -- its recipes.
 Here, by "recipes" we mean self-contained notebooks showing how to perform concrete diagnostics and analyses on ocean and sea-ice datasets.
 First come the "Easy Recipes" that provide a good starting point after the tutorials; then the "Advanced Recipes"